');

 About Lake Shore, MN

-Lake Shore is a small community in Minnesota with a population of 1,117 residents.
-The median household income is $96,923 per year, which is above the national average.
-The median age in Lake Shore is 55.1 years.
+Lake Shore is a small town located in Minnesota with a population of 1,117 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $96,923 per year, which is 29% above the national median of $75,149.
+The median age of 55.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Lake Shore, MN